Partial Jucys-Murphy elements and star factorizations

-This element is clearly in the center of the symmetric group algebra $\Q[S_n]$ and it is natural to look at its coefficients on the natural basis $(C_\lambda)_{\lambda \vdash n}$ ($C_\lambda$ is the formal sum of permutation of type $\lambda$).
-In his paper, P. Biane computes the highest degree part (with respect to a graduation that we do not describe here, but it corresponds to the coefficient of $t^0$ in Theorem \ref{th:class_exp_Mnr}).\\
+This element is clearly in the center of the symmetric group algebra $\Q[S_n]$ and it is natural to look at its coefficients on the natural basis $(C_\lambda)_{\lambda \vdash n}$ ($C_\lambda$ is the formal sum of permutations of type $\lambda$).
+In his paper, P. Biane computes the highest degree part (with respect to a gradation that we do not describe here, but it corresponds to the coefficient of $t^0$ in Theorem \ref{th:class_exp_Mnr}).\\

 Here, we give the complete class expansion of these central elements.
 As the eigenvalues of these elements on an irreducible representation of $S_n$ can be described combinatorially using the shape of the corresponding diagram (see \cite[Proposition 3.3]{Biane1998}), this formula could be used to generalized Okounkov's result to other measures.